 "Ongoing Charges Figure (OCF)" the ongoing charges figure is based on the last year's expenses and may vary from year to year.
 It excludes the cost of buying or selling assets for the Trust (unless these assets are shares of another fund).
-"Prospectus" this document, the prospectus for the Scheme as amended from time to time "Registrar" The Bank of New York Mellon (International) Limited "Scheme" Close FTSE techMARK Fund "Scheme Property" the property of the Scheme "Trust Deed" the trust deed by which the Scheme is constituted "Trustee" The Bank of New York Mellon (International) Limited "UK UCITS Scheme" an undertaking for collective investment in transferable securities scheme constituted in accordance with the FCA Rules, in respect of this Trust, being an authorised investment fund which is an umbrella and is classified under the COLL Sourcebook as a UK UCITS scheme, and each of whose sub-funds would be classified as a UK UCITS scheme if separately authorised " Unit " a unit in the Scheme, being a unit which relates to a particular class (including fractions of 1/10000 of a unit) where appropriate "Unitholder" a holder of Units "Valuation Point" a valuation point fixed by the Manager for the purposes of valuation of the property of the Scheme "VAT" value added tax
+"Prospectus" this document, the prospectus for the Scheme as amended from time to time "Registrar" The Bank of New York Mellon (International) Limited "Scheme" Close FTSE techMARK Fund "Scheme Property" the property of the Scheme "Trust Deed" the trust deed by which the Scheme is constituted "Trustee" The Bank of New York Mellon (International) Limited "UK UCITS Scheme" an undertaking for collective investment in transferable securities scheme constituted in accordance with the FCA Rules, in respect of this Trust, being an authorised investment fund which is an umbrella and is classified under the COLL Sourcebook as a UK UCITS scheme, and each of whose sub-funds would be classified as a UK UCITS scheme if separately authorised " Unit " a unit in the Scheme, being a unit which relates to a particular class (including fractions of 1/10000 of a unit) where appropriate ''Unitholder '' investment fund which is an umbrella and is classified under the COLL Sourcebook as a UK UCITS scheme, and each of whose sub-funds would be classified as a UK UCITS scheme if separately authorised " Unit " a unit in the Scheme, being a unit which relates to a particular class (including fractions "Unitholder" "Valuation Point" investment fund which is an umbrella and is classified under the COLL Sourcebook as a UK UCITS scheme, and each of whose sub-funds would be classified as a UK UCITS scheme if separately authorised " Unit " a unit in the Scheme, being a unit which relates to a particular class (including fractions of 1/10000 of a unit) where appropriate